Open-EO/openeo-eodc-driver/README.md

 # openEO: OpenShift Driver

 ## Information
-- version: 0.0.1
+- version: 0.0.2
 - Python: 3.6.2
 - Databases: Postgres, Redis
+- Message Broker: RabbitMQ
-- Dependencies: Flask, Celery
+- Dependencies: Flask, Nameko

 The openEO OpenShift driver provides openEO API functionality on top of RedHat's OpenShift Origin.
 A flask REST client on route /jobs is provided.
 The job execution can be distributed on multiple workers using Celery.